Git

 Pushing

-When you want to share a branch with the world, you need to push it up to a remote that you have write access to.
+When you want to share a branch with the world, you need to push it up to a remote to which you have write access.
 Your local branches aren’t automatically synchronized to the remotes you write to — you have to explicitly push the branches you want to share.
 That way, you can use private branches for work you don’t want to share, and push up only the topic branches you want to collaborate on.

 If you have a branch named serverfix that you want to work on with others, you can push it up the same way you pushed your first branch.
 Run git push <remote> <branch>: